Germany's top diplomat Baerbock in Moscow amid Ukraine standoff | DW | 18.01.2022

 However, Berlin has been vague on the actual steps it was taking to help Ukraine.
 Unlike the United States and the UK, Germany has refused to supply the ex-Soviet state with defensive weapons.
 Baerbock, instead, has offered to boost Ukraine's cyber defenses.

-During her first visit to Moscow, Baerbock is due to meet Russia's veteran Foreign Minister Sergey Lavrov.
+Germany's top diplomat is due to give a joint press conference with Russia's veteran Foreign Minister Sergey Lavrov.

 The two are expected to focus on the border standoff between Ukraine and Russia, as well as the demands for security guarantees Moscow has recently delivered to NATO.